Data Storage Trends: Will spinning disks be around in 2020?

 As older data storage technologies make way for newer technologies, check out these predictions for the future of the industry and take a look back at some recent highlights

-MINNEAPOLIS – December 13, 2016 – The last several years in data recovery and data storage technology have seen faster flash storage technology, tremendous growth in adoption of hyper-converged storage and the proliferation of ransomware cases, according to Kroll Ontrack.
-In 2017, and beyond, we will be on the lookout for continued changes to technology used in data centers, additional implementation of data encryption and an increased emphasis on enterprise information security.
+Epsom – 10 January 2017 – The last several years in data recovery and data storage technology have seen faster flash storage technology, tremendous growth in adoption of hyper-converged storage and the proliferation of ransomware cases, according to Kroll Ontrack.
+In 2017, and beyond, we will be on the lookout for continued changes to technology used in data centres, additional implementation of data encryption and an increased emphasis on enterprise information security.

 Flash/SSD technology continues its proliferation in the storage technology market